wombat-hue/api-router/README.md

+# API Router

+This is a repository for the API Router project for the NEAR Certified Developer Program.

+The idea is to create a router for API call requests to, as a first step, organize the requests until they reach a critial mass.
+This first step involves the following steps:

+1. Stub contract created (could be email, text, ML tasks, etc.)
+2. Router contract created, with input as stub contract type, number of units.
+    1. If Router has enough contracts, will execute.
+    2. Otherwise, will wait.

+This takes advantage of the tiering model for example, of APIs such as Google Maps or Twilio.
+There seems to be some work done on
+APIs being natively available on the blockchain (e.g. [Airnode](https://medium.com/api3/airnode-the-api-gateway-for-blockchains-8b07ff136840)), but not much on API gateways or routers.

+# Motivation

+The current ways to batch calls, etc. involve creating your own gateway aggregation pattern, or own lambda calls.
+Other than scheduling, there's no way to value API calls by time, volume, $, etc. Introducing NEAR adds an economic component to the API call so we can sanely bundle calls.

 # api-router Smart Contract

 A [smart contract] written in [AssemblyScript] for an app initialized with [create-near-app], however modified so that: